emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 - 'shell'   - a JS shell like d8, js, or jsc.

-This setting can be a comma-separated list of these environments, e.g., "web,worker".
+This setting can be a comma-separated list of these environments, e.g., "web,node".
 If this is the empty string, then all environments are supported.

 Note that the set of environments recognized here is not identical to the